You have 0 shipments in your cart

 Not all carriers are suited for international delivery.
 Look for those that offer:

-• End-to-end tracking: So customers can see where their parcel is, even after it clears customs.
+• End-to-end tracking so customers can see where their parcel is, even after it clears customs.

-3. Balance Speed with Cost (And Set Expectations Clearly)
+3. Balance Speed with Cost and Set Expectations Clearly

 Delivery timeframes vary significantly between countries.
 For example:

-Shipping to New Zealand is generally fast, cost-effective, and low-risk, making it a great starting point for international expansion.
+Is generally fast, cost-effective, and low-risk, making it a great starting point for international expansion.

-Shipping to Europe or Canada often involves stricter VAT rules and customs paperwork, which can add complexity and cost if not handled correctly.
+Often involves stricter VAT rules and customs paperwork, which can add complexity and cost if not handled correctly.

 4. Use Consolidation and Automation Tools

-Manage Shipping Returns
+5. Manage Shipping Returns

 Returns are a natural part of ecommerce.
 But how you manage them can shape your brand's reputation, impact your profitability, and influence whether a customer shops with you again.